VIAUAD02/laborok/docs/english/04-android-ui-charts/index.md

     - Tax number
     - Social security number

+### Data model

-Let's create a `data` *package*, within which there will be a `Person` data class.
-This will store the data displayed on the pages.
-For data type classes, Kotlin automatically generates frequently used functions, such as the `equals()` and `hashCode()` functions for comparing different objects, as well as a `toString()` function that returns the value of the stored variables.
+Let's create a `data` *package*, with a `Person` data class inside.
+This is where we will store the data that appears on the pages.
+For data type classes, Kotlin automatically generates commonly used functions.
+For example, the `equals()` and `hashCode()` functions for comparing different objects, and a `toString()` function that returns the value of the stored variables.

 ```kotlin